If you’re ready to achieve your weight loss goals without a fad diet, flexible dieting may sound like the perfect solution.

 Adjusting Macronutrient Intake Can Be Helpful For Certain Disease States

-I used the calculator on the IIFYM website to give me my calorie and macro goals and.. well… let’s just say it was highly unrealistic.
+I used the calculator on the IIFYM website to give me my calorie and macro goals and… well… let’s just say it was highly unrealistic.
 And I asked for it to MAINTAIN my weight, not give me weight loss.

-This is the problem with diets and online calculators, like these ones.
-We take their word as truth when in reality those calculators are kinda utter bogus.
-So many things impact our calorie needs that those calculators don't know such as:
+This is the problem with diets and online calculators, like these ones, is that we are placing our trust in a calculator more than our own bodies.
+We take those calculations as gospel when in reality those calculators are kinda utter bogus…they’re just estimates.

 - natural hormone shifts (hello, periods!)